Creating Chapter Titles for Nonfiction Books

 Reference book chapter titles?
 Science book chapter titles?
 You can be a little less creative.
 You want the reader to easily find what they need and know what’s in the chapter without banging their head on the wall.

-What about a chapter titles for a cookbook?
+What about chapter titles for a cookbook?
 Adjectival phrases may work great: Maybe each chapter uses an adjective to convey “delicious” or some kind of feeling.
 “Scrumptious gluten-free chocolate cakes,” “guilt-free casseroles,” “hearty backyard barbecue favorites”.
 The adjectives make the recipes sound so much more appealing.

 Want to get really creative with your chapter titles?